frmdstryr/zig-kiwi/README.md

 In practice this means constraints and expressions must manually be allocated and deallocated and pointers to variables used instead of copying them.

+> Note: This project is a WIP and is not fully tested.

 ### Example